iota-community/hardhat-hackathon-boilerplate/README.md

 Open [http://localhost:3000/](http://localhost:3000/) to see your Dapp.
 You will need to have [Metamask](https://metamask.io) installed and listening to `localhost 8545`.

+> Read the wiki entry to [learn how configure Metamask with the pubic IOTA Smart Contracts EVM Testnet](https://wiki.iota.org/wasp/guide/chains_and_nodes/testnet#interact-with-evm).

 ## User Guide